Klepac-Ceraj-Lab/RPiCamera/README.md

 ```

 ### Use this repository
-All Python scripts are located in the `scripts` directory. instructions for how to run scripts can be found in the `README.md` within that directory.
+All Python scripts can be found in `scripts/`.
+Instructions for how to run scripts can be found in `scripts/README.md`.
 Scripts should run with no additional modifications.

+Instructions for how to set up and create time lapse videos with this repository can also be found in `scripts/README.md`

+Example photos taken and time lapses made with the code in this repository can be found in `examples/`.

 [1]: https://www.raspberrypi.org/
 [2]: https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/